elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 ## Sending Data Over the Socket

-Now that we have everything set up, we can start sending data.
+Now that we have an initial setup, we can start sending data.
 We want to send the score that we already have available in the Elm model over the socket to the Phoenix back-end.
 We can start by adding a new message to our update section.
 Add `SendScore` at the bottom of our `Msg` type: